Back to Shows Page

 29.

-Dahlias, decorative and/or ball – 3 blooms
+Dahlias, decorative and/or ball – three blooms, two or more varieties

 30.

-Dahlias, cactus and/or semi-cactus – 3 blooms
+Dahlias, cactus or semi-cactus – three blooms, one variety

 31.